 Low earners typically receive as much 75 percent of their income.
 Medium earners can expect to receive about 40 percent of their income.
 High earners might receive just 27 percent of their pre-retirement wage.

 According to the American Association of Retired People, the average Social Security retirement benefit is just $1,503 a month.

-You can’t expect to rely on Social Security to cover your expenses when you reach retirement.
+You can’t expect to rely on Social Security to cover all your expenses when you reach retirement.